-This year, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) celebrates its 50th anniversary and its Division of the Florida Highway Patrol (FHP) commemorates its 80th year.
+In 2019, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) celebrated its 50th anniversary and its Division of the Florida Highway Patrol (FHP) commemorates its 80th year.
 FLHSMV provides highway safety and security through excellence in service, education and enforcement.
 The department is leading the way to A Safer Florida through the efficient and professional execution of its core mission: the issuance of driver licenses, vehicle tags and titles and operation of FHP.

 When the automobiles began appearing in Florida in the early 1900s, there were no laws to regulate their use on public roads.
 In 1905, a bill was introduced in the state House of Representatives that would pave the way for the safety and traffic laws that apply today.
 The bill required automobile owners to register their vehicles and outfit them with safety equipment as well as follow some basic rules for driving.
 Owners registered their vehicle with the Secretary of State at a cost of $2 and the registration certificate had to be kept in the vehicle.